arowM/tepa/README.md

 > For TEPA's purposes, the existing method has these possible advantages and disadvantages.
 In contrast, my proposed method seems to have greater advantages, but on what grounds does TEPA adopt this method?

-## Who is the Web Application for?
+## Who are Web applications for?

-Are components the main actors in a Web application?
+Are components the main actors in Web applications?
 Or objects?
 Functions?
 Data?
 Web applications are for the _users_ who use them.
 Sure, the owner is the service provider, but if you want the users to behave the way you want, you have to pay attention to how users think and feel.

 **If you don't think so, leave this page now.
 You should love your favorite technology. **